 PSPO's replaced the DPPO's under the ASB Crime & Police Act 2014.
 Public Space Protection Orders can be used to tackle problems with anti-social drinking.
-An Order is currently in place for the City covering the City Centre and Barnwood.
-Maps of the areas are attached as Appendix C and Appendix D.
+An Order is currently in place for the City covering the City Centre.
+Map of the area is attached as Appendix D.